mgajczewski/paragliding-survey/ballast-fairness-survey/ballast-fairness-survey.md

 ## Section 4: Comparative Ranking & Final Priorities

-**23. Please rank your preferred solutions, from 1 (Most Preferred) to 6 (Least Preferred):**
+**27. Please rank your preferred solutions, from 1 (Most Preferred) to 6 (Least Preferred):**
 - __ Equalizers ("Noodles")
-- __ Weight Classes (replaces "Overall" winner)
+- __ Partial Weight Class (A separate "Lightweight" category or categories)
-- __ Strict Ballast Limitations (e.g., max 10kg)
+- __ Comprehensive Weight Classes (Multi-winner system, no "Overall" winner)
-- __ MRT (Multiple Radius Turnpoints scoring)
+- __ Strict Ballast Limit (Simple restriction)
-- __ Separate "Lightweight" Class (e.g., <95kg, like the "Reynolds" class, but "Overall" winner still exists)
+- __ MRT (Multiple Radius Turnpoints)
 - __ No Change (Status Quo)

-**24. A separate, but related, safety issue discussed is the design of modern harnesses (e.g., "submarine" types).
+**28. A separate, but related, safety issue discussed is the design of modern harnesses (e.g., "submarine" types).
 How do you prioritize this?**
 - [ ] The harness safety issue is more urgent than the ballast issue and should be fixed first.
 - [ ] The harness safety issue is equally urgent as the ballast issue.
 - [ ] The harness safety issue is less urgent than the ballast issue.
 - [ ] The two issues are separate and should be addressed independently.

-**25. Do you have any final comments or suggestions regarding the ballast issue or these proposed solutions?**
+**29. Do you have any final comments or suggestions regarding the ballast issue or these proposed solutions?**
 (Open text box)

 ---